-The right to adequate housing remains unrealized for a distressing number of urban dwellers, especially the poor, the vulnerable, xxix and special needs groups (migrants, persons with disabilities and HIV, older persons, gender identify, and youth, and other marginalized groups).
-According to the UN Economic Commission for Europe Charter on Sustainable Housing, poor, disadvantaged, and vulnerable populations often lack affordable and adequate housing as well as other public services such as water and sanitation.
-They live in precarious conditions and often address their housing needs informally.
-Since approximately half of the 72 million displaced persons - refugees and internally displaced persons (IDPs) - in the world live in urban areas, xxxiii expanding housing options to this population will yield significant benefits.
+- 15. The right to adequate housing remains unrealized for a distressing number of urban dwellers, especially the poor, the vulnerable, 29 and special needs groups (migrants, persons with disabilities 30 and HIV, older persons, gender identify, and youth, and other marginalized groups).
+According to the United Nations Economic Commission for Europe Charter on Sustainable Housing, poor, disadvantaged, and vulnerable populations often lack affordable and adequate housing as well as other public services such as water and sanitation.
+31 They live in precarious conditions and often address their housing needs informally.
+Since approximately half of the 72 million displaced persons refugees and internally displaced persons (IDPs) in the world live in urban areas, 32 expanding housing options to this population will yield significant benefits.
 Recent studies show that migrants often settle in urban areas; they are disproportionately represented among the urban poor in many informal settlements.
-Xxxiii
+33 - 16.
+A number of factors hinder the provision of housing for vulnerable groups.
+The first is economic: the significant increase in housing costs undermines access to adequate and affordable housing, particularly for vulnerable groups.
+For instance,